tapjs/tapjs/api/index.md

 The root `tap` object is an instance of the Test class with a few slight modifications.

-1. The `tearDown()`, `plan()`, and `test()` methods are pre-bound onto the root object, so that you don't have to call them as methods.
-2. By default, it pipes to stdout, so running a test directly just dumps the TAP data for inspection.
-(You can of course `tap.unpipe(process.stdout)` if you want to direct it elsewhere.)
+1. By default, it pipes to stdout, so running a test directly just dumps the TAP data for inspection.
+This piping behavior is a _little_ bit magic -- it only pipes when you do something that triggers output, so there's no need to manually unpipe if you never actually use it to run tests.
-3. Various other things are hung onto it for convenience, since it is the main package export.
+2. Various other things are hung onto it for convenience, since it is the main package export.
-4. The test ends automatically when `process.on('exit')` fires, so there is no need to call `tap.end()` explicitly.
+3. The test ends automatically when `process.on('exit')` fires, so there is no need to call `tap.end()` explicitly.
-5. Adding a `tearDown` function triggers `autoend` behavior.
+4. Adding a `tearDown` function triggers `autoend` behavior.
    Otherwise, the `end` would potentially never arrive, if for example `tearDown` is used to close a server or cancel some long-running process, because `process.on('exit')` would never fire of its own